Refuse & recycling collections will be one day late week commencing Monday 29th May, due to the bank holiday.

 Health and Safety legislation is in place to minimise the risk of harm to employees and non-employees from work activity.

-The Health and Safety at Work etc. Act 1974 is the primary piece of legislation concerning health and safety within the UK.
-Multiple Regulations, such as The Management of Health and Safety at Work Regulations 1999 and The Workplace (Health, Safety and Welfare) Regulations 1992 support that Act.
+The Health and Safety at Work etc. Act 1974 is the primary piece of legislation concerning health and safety within the UK and there are multiple regulations which support that Act.

 There are also many more specific Regulations, guidance documents and approved codes of practice (ACOPS – documents which identify legal minimum standards to be achieved) available online and upon www.hse.gov.uk.